 Ready to be riddled?

 Riddles are language brain teasers that use lateral thinking in order to come to a conclusion.
 They run the gamut from simple and easy to solve to serious brain-busters—and we’ve compiled several of the latter for your riddling enjoyment.
 The major head-scratchers in this list might take some big-time brain power to solve—but it sure feels great when you figure one out!
 Looking for some other riddles to crack?
-Try these math riddles, “what am I?” riddles, or riddles for kids.
+Try these math riddles, “what am I?” riddles, long riddles, or riddles for kids.

 Riddle: Say what?